top of page

 Preventing and treating progressive hearing loss

-The aim is to develop innovative care pathways addressing the variable effectiveness of prosthetic treatments for sensorineural hearing loss.
+The WP2 develops innovative care pathways addressing the variable effectiveness of prosthetic treatments for sensorineural hearing loss.
 To achieve this, they encompass various approaches of gene therapy, pharmacological treatments, optogenetic cochlear implants, molecular biomarker diagnostics, and robot-based surgery.

 Workpackage 3

 Functional hearing disorders (tinnitus, hyperacusis and misophonia) are common and often disabling.
 Their pathophysiological mechanisms are poorly understood, and their treatment unsatisfactory.
-WP3 aims to improve understanding of their causes, diagnosis and treatment.
+WP3 improves understanding of their causes, diagnosis and treatment.

 Characterizing and treating Auditory Perception Disorders